ryzamanarang/EDM-Manarang/Midterm Task 2/README.md

 4. Multiply values by 1000
 5. Group rows by State Full Name and get the average for Min and Max Salary

+### Step 13: View Query Dependencies
+1. Go to View Menu → Click Dependencies
+2. Check if all queries are correctly linked

+## Here are the screenshots showcasing the table transformation process
+### Here's the screenshot of my output before I started data cleaning (see screenshot)